microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 ![Electrical tape to secure the jumper cables](/static/hardware/rpi/cardboard-control-panel/headerstape.jpg)

-- [ ] Using the wire stripper, strip one of the female jumper wire (strip around 1/2" or 1cm)
+- [ ] using the wire stripper, strip one of the female jumper wire (strip around 1/2" or 1cm).

 ![A female jumper wire and a stripped jumper wire](/static/hardware/raspberry-pi/cardboard-control-panel/strip.jpg)